Skip to main content

 Cervical Screening Will I be invited?
 Yes, but let us know first, if you are registered with your doctor as male Do I need to be screened?
 Yes, if you have a cervix

 AAA Screening Will I be invited?
 Yes, if you are registered with your doctor as male Do I need to be screened?
-See 'Things you need to know about AAA screening' which will help you decide
+See 'Things you need to know about AAA screening' below, which will help you decide

 Bowel Screening Will I be invited?
 Yes Do I need to be screened?
 Yes